 Bonus tip: Try front speakers only

-- A sound bar.
-Some even simulate surround sound without using rear speakers.
-Read our sound bars buying guide to learn more.
+Read our sound bar buying guide to learn more.

-Use a soundbar and a sub in the front of your room for great dialogue and convincing sound effects.
+Use a sound bar and a sub in the front of your room for clear dialogue and convincing sound effects.

 Connect with us for a personalized recommendation